Raxxius/Climbing_website/README.md

     - The footer The footer section includes links to social media sites, currently these links don't attach to actual accounts.

+## __Validation__

+HTML
+    - No errors were returned when passing through the official W3C validator.
+CSS
+    - No errors were found when passing through the official (Jigsaw) validator.